Cheung Tze-keung

 Cheung Tze-keung (7 April 1955 – 5 December 1998) was a notorious Hong Kong gangster also known as "Big Spender" (大富豪 (dà fùháo, daai6 fu3 hou4)).
 He was a kidnapper, robber, arms smuggler and was wanted for murder.
-He was best known for having masterminded the abduction of Walter Kwok and Victor Li, son of Li Ka Shing.
+He was best known for having masterminded the abduction of Walter Kwok and Victor Li Tzar-kuoi, son of Li Ka-Shing.

 He was sentenced to death by a court in Guangzhou and was executed by firing squad on 5 December 1998 (aged 43).

 Biography

 Cheung was born in Yulin, Guangxi province, and moved to Hong Kong with his family at the age of four.

 He acquired the nickname "Big Spender" for his love of lavish living.
 Cheung created a self-image for himself of a "likeable rogue with a heart of gold," and gave his friends and strangers gifts funded from a crime spree that brought in at least HK$2 billion.

 He was said to be a charming man with a taste for fine food and liquor.
 He reportedly gave away tens of thousands of dollars to a young street painter when in Bangkok.
 Just before he was arrested, he spent a month in a luxury hotel in Shenzhen during which he showered hotel staff with tips.
 Even in jail, he reportedly asked wardens for bird's nest soup.